QiKatherine/QiKatherine.github.io/content/post/Text-based-file-management-in-emacs.md

 stage is much more important than debugging Emacs.
 Secondly, constantly review the work you're managing and do this in Emacs.
 It will not only help you to know Emacs, to learn using different backend, but also facilitates you to extract your own perception out of the hoarded files collected.
+As a consequence, this entitles you with one particular advantage that you will be maintaining a database of intellectural work on standby for you to present anytime, in an overwhelmingly good way.

 ## 1. Text search and classification {#1-dot-text-search-and-classification}